AnushreeBagchi/Blog/content/posts/2020-05-03---Setting-up-Javascript-Repository.md

 #### Setting up ES6 transpiler Babel

-Run below command in command line.
+Run below command in the command line.
 This will add babel libraries in devDependencies in package.json and will install in node_modules.

 ```shell
 npm install @babel/core @babel/node @babel/cli @babel/preset-env --save-dev;